 There could be structural damage to the tub you can’t see.
 If the bare metal of the original tub was exposed before the liner was installed then the water and the weight of the tub being used can exacerbate any rusting issues causing pitting and/or holes.

 And sometimes squeaky tubs have been reported.
 This happens when the liner does not fit perfectly over the original tub and flexes so they rub against each other, creating the squeak.
 Not the most attractive feature to have in your bathroom; especially if you paid thousands of dollars for it.

-There’s a lot of pros and cons to weight when you’re considering a bathroom overhaul.
+So can you cover an existing bathtub?
+In the short answer yes, but there’s a lot of pros and cons to weigh when you’re considering a bathroom overhaul.
 Bathtub and shower liner are a great option…for some people.
 But it’s ultimately up to you to decide what kind of homeowner you are and what sort of home improvement goals you want to achieve with your hard-earned money.